Select language:

 What's At Stake

-FERC is legally responsible for assessing the health, public safety, and environmental risks of gas and oil projects before they begin operating, and the agency must inform the public so they can engage in any approval process.
+By doing so, NFEnergía evaded the typical process where FERC would assess the health, environmental, and public safety risks of gas and oil projects before they begin operating and inform the public so they can engage in any approval process.

-LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico (Courtesy of Myrna Conty)
+LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico.
+(Myrna Conty)

 Delivery to the Federal Regulatory Energy Commission